collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     >>> output = system('bin/snapshotbackup')
     >>> print output
+    Can I have a backup?
     --backup -f /sample-buildout/subfolder/myproject.fs -r /sample-buildout/snap/my -F --verbose
-    INFO: Please wait while making snapshot backup: /sample-buildout/subfolder/myproject.fs to /sample-buildout/snap/my
+    INFO: Please wait while making snapshot backup: /sample-buildout/subfolder/myproject.fs to /sample-buildout/snap/my Thanks a lot for the backup.
     >>> if 'ERROR' in output: print output

 Untested in this file, as it would create directories in your root or your